 Shelley Billinghurst: This is where our friends at RecTex come in.
 They've created simple yet powerful text recruiting software that works with your ATS.
 Plus, it's designed by recruiters for recruiters, so you know it works.
 To learn more and book a demo, visit www.rectxt.com, mention The Recruitment Flex, and get 10% off annual plans.

-the team at Recruitics is here to help!
+If you need help getting started, the team at Recruitics is here to help!
 Recruitics’ AI-powered recruitment marketing and candidate engagement solutions help organizations optimize mobile recruiting content, maximize social media's value, and track success against hiring goals.